snsnsns/snsnsns.github.io/_pages/about.md

 ![](/images/blogimages/About/schumacherheadshot.jpg)

-My design career began at *Foreign Policy* where our team won multiple National Magazine awards for general excellence.
-After *FP*, I worked in New York at various titles, including *Fortune*, Conde Nast's *Menswear* magazine, *Everyday with Rachel Ray*, *Budget Travel* and Bloomberg News.
-In 2009, I pursued a masters in typeface design at the University of Reading, England.
-I joined the marketing team at California State University Channel Islands as a lead graphic designer working on expanding the reach and brand of the university.
-Since then, I've also expanded my work into social media design, event design, web design, illustration and photography.
-Most recently, I have been art directing *The Dallas Observer* of Voice Media Group.

-__Media Companies/Publications__
+I began my career working as an editorial designer in the magazine publishing world.
+Now, I enjoy working on a variety of projects – from logo and brand design to packaging design, digital marketing to web design and social media.
+I have a masters degree in typeface design from the University of Reading which has been an invaluable skill for lettering projects and logo design.
+I have a bachelors in journalism and communications from American University in D.C.
+I've been lucky to live in many parts of the world, mostly in the United States, but even luckier to call Vermont home now.

+__Clients/Employers__
++ Healthy Living Market
++ California State University
++ Bloomberg News
++ *Dallas Observer*
 + *Foreign Policy*
 + *Fortune*
 + Fairchild Publications/Condé Nast
-+ Bloomberg News
 + *Everyday with Rachel Ray*
-+ *amNY*
 + *Budget Travel*
 + *The Onion*
-+ *Dallas Observer*
 + *Riverfront Times*

 __Awards/Recognition__